openresty/lua-nginx-module/README.markdown

      keepalive_timeout 0;
      content_by_lua_block {
          ngx.say("got the task!")
-         ngx.eof()  -- a descent HTTP client will close the connection at this point -- access MySQL, PostgreSQL, Redis, Memcached, and etc here...
+         ngx.eof()  -- well written HTTP clients will close the connection at this point -- access MySQL, PostgreSQL, Redis, Memcached, and etc here...
      }
  }